MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication-overview.md

 # Customer intent: As an identity administrator, I want to understand how to plan phishing-resistant and passwordless authentication deployment in Microsoft Entra ID

 ---
-# Plan a phishing-resistant passwordless authentication deployment in Microsoft Entra ID
+# Overview of phishing-resistant passwordless authentication deployment in Microsoft Entra ID

 Passwords are the primary attack vector for modern adversaries, and a source of friction for users and administrators.
 As part of an overall [Zero Trust security strategy](https://www.microsoft.com/en-us/security/business/zero-trust), Microsoft recommends [moving to phishing-resistant passwordless](https://www.microsoft.com/security/business/solutions/passwordless-authentication) in your authentication solution.